AllenCellModeling/aicsimageio/docs/CONTRIBUTING.md

-Outside of using these standard testing functions, you should feel free to add additional testing for you `Reader` class when needed or for cases that you feel we should ensure support.
+Outside of using these standard testing functions, you should feel free to add additional testing for you `Reader` class when needed or for cases that you feel we should support.

 ### Optional Reader Benchmarking